What Is This All About???

 Look at it another way... if you want the Government to

-get involved and decree when life starts and whether abortion should be legal,
+get involved and decree when life starts you start down a very slippery slope.

-you start down a slippery slope.
-Besides, where in the Constitution does it say
+Besides, where in the Constitution does it say anything about the Government

-anything about the Government having a role in an individual's medical care or
+having a role in an individual's medical care or abortion?
+Anyway, let's say

-abortion?
-Anyway, let's say the Government decides to say that life begins at
+the Government decides to say that life begins at conception.
+Interesting...

-conception.
-Interesting... what then do we do with mothers (or fathers) who
+what then do we do with mothers (or fathers) who smoke?
+Mothers who drink or do

-is bad for babies still in the womb?
-Charge them with child abuse or child
+womb?
+Charge them with child abuse or child endangerment?
+If a person kills a

-find out if they got pregnant the night before?
+they got pregnant the night before?
 See what I mean?

 I believe if you decide to have sex and get pregnant, you